FabianSchubert/ESN_Frontiers/README.md

 "python3 -m Figures.\<figure name\>.plot".

-Note that some simulations may take a long to run.
+Note that some simulations may take a long time to run.